cloud-copilot/iam-expand/README.md

 `expandIamActions` is the main function that will expand the actions of the IAM policy.
 Takes a string or array of strings and returns an array of strings that the input matches.

 ## Only Valid Values
-`expandIamActions` intends to only return valid values, if any invalid values are passed in such as an invalid format or a service that does not exist, they will be left out of the output.
+`expandIamActions` intends to only return valid actual actions, if any invalid values are passed in such as an invalid format or a service/action that does not exist, they will be left out of the output.
+There are options to override this behavior.

 ## Options
 `expandIamActions` takes an optional second argument that is an object with the following options: